Alejandra Bonilla poses outside in front of a group of goats

 Students pose in SienaStudents in Siena, Italy

-In addition to the programs noted above, you can choose to study abroad with Brandeis faculty at Brandeis-led programs in Europe.
-The Brandeis in Copenhagen program focuses on European business and economics, while Brandeis in Siena explores studio art and art history from the heart of Tuscany.
+In addition to the programs noted above, you can choose to study abroad with Brandeis faculty on Brandeis-run programs in Europe and Latin America.
+Brandeis in Mérida focuses on comparative healthcare practices in Mexico and Cuba; Brandeis in Puerto Rico explores environmental issues in the Caribbean; Brandeis in Copenhagen focuses on European business and economics; and Brandeis in Siena explores studio art and art history from the heart of Tuscany.

 Financial Aid